sammo3182/sammo3182.github.io/_posts/1986-2-1-publication.markdown

 ### Under Review

-* Solt, Frederick, **Yue Hu**, Kevan Hudson, Jungmin Song, and Dong 'Erico' Yu. ``Economic Inequality and Class Consciousness.''

-    <sub>**Abstract**: Do contexts of greater income inequality spur the disadvantaged to achieve a class consciousness vital to contesting the fairness of the economic system and demanding more redistribution?
-One prominent recent study, \citet{Newman2015}, argues that simple exposure to higher levels of local income inequality lead low-income people to view the United States as divided into haves and have-nots and to see themselves as among the have-nots, that is, to become more likely to achieve such a class consciousness.
-Here, we show that this sanguine conclusion is at best supported only in analyses of the single survey presented in that study.
-There is no evidence that higher levels of income inequality produce greater class consciousness among those with low incomes in other similar but neglected surveys.</sub><br><br>

 * **Hu, Yue**, ``Strategic Communication: Why the Chinese Government Engages in Discourse about Democracy and Why It Matters.''
+* **Yue Hu**, ``Are Informal Education Facilities Effective Means for Political Propaganda?
+A Spatial Analysis.''
+* Vicki Claypool, William Reisinger, Marina Zaloznaya and **Yue Hu**, ``The Pernicious Effect of Petty Corruption on System-Supporting Political Behavior in Post-Soviet States.''

 ### Working Project

-* ``Language Matters: Why Do Authoritarian Governments Engage in Discourse about Democracy.''
-* ``Propaganda with Museums?
-A Spatial Analysis in China.''
-* ``Measure Political Desirability: An Experimental Method'' (with Wenfang Tang).
+* "Measure Political Desirability: An Experimental Method" (with Wenfang Tang).
-* ``The Pernicious Effect of Petty Corruption on System-Supporting Political Behavior in Post-Soviet States'' (with Claypool, Vicki,  William Reisinger, and Marina Zaloznaya).
-* ``Emerging Empirical Methods of Political Communication Researches in the World.''
-[In Chinese].

-### Other Publications
+* "The Weight of History: Explaining the Anti-Japanese Sentiments in the Chinese Circle" (with Amy Liu).
+* "The Logic of Peaceful Rise: Revisiting the Power-Peace Relationship in International Politics" (with Ray Ou-Yang)
+* "The Popularity of Political Propaganda in Modern China: A Model of Demands" (with Zijie Shao).
+* "Niche Audience: Chinese Government’s Secret Weapon in Official Media Propaganda" (with Zijie Shao).

+### Magazine and Others

-* **Yue Hu**. ``Experiences on Document Preparation for Applications to PhD Programs of American Universities.''
+* ``Experiences on Document Preparation for Applications to PhD Programs of American Universities.''
 [In Chinese]. *New Vision* vol.17 (2014): 37-8.
-* **Yue Hu**. ``Nothing Honored, So...''
+* ``Nothing Honored, So...''
 [In Chinese]. *New Vision* vol.3 (2010): 25-6.
-* **Yue Hu**. ``Three Harmonies of Premier Zhou Enlai.''
+* ``Three Harmonies of Premier Zhou Enlai.''
 [In Chinese]. *National Spirit*. vol. 17 (2007):45.
-* **Yue Hu**. ``Philo-mathematics: A Methodology of Politicians.''
+* ``Philo-mathematics: A Methodology of Politicians.''
 [In Chinese]. *Beauty of Mathematics* vol. 1 (2006):157-60.
-* **Yue Hu**. ``The Greatness of Open Sources.''
+* ``The Greatness of Open Sources.''
 [In Chinese]. *LUPA-STAR Essay Compilation* (2006):24-5.